Longford based, nationwide supporthello@purpletree.ie1800 787 333

 The WRC and the Labour Court reached opposite conclusions on the same set of facts in this case.
 That tells employers something about how subjective this comparison can be.
 A scheme you believe is clearly more favourable might not look that way to an adjudication officer reviewing the documentation cold.

 In our experience advising employers across Ireland, we regularly encounter company sick pay policies that pre-date the Sick Leave Act 2022 entirely.
 These policies were never designed to satisfy a “more favourable” comparison.
 They need to be reviewed and, in most cases, redrafted.
-Our team at Purpletree handles this through our HR policies and procedures service.
+Our team at PurpleTree handles this through our HR policies and procedures service.

 Documentation Decides the Outcome